Battle of Tsaryovo-Zaymishche: Aftermath

 After the battle, rebel forces under Aleksander Zborowski appeared at Tsaryovo-Zaymishche.
 After Hetman Zolkiewski had personally guaranteed payment of their salaries, Zborowski’s soldiers joined his army.
 Meanwhile Russian survivors of the battle retreated to a fortified camp, which was surrounded by 700 Polish cavalry, 800 infantry, and 3.000 Cossacks.
 After a few days, the Russians surrendered, and Commonwealth forces immediately marched towards Klushino (see Battle of Klushino).

-In 1812 it was the place where commander-in-chief Mikhail Kutuzov joined the Russian army operating against Napoleon.